chmouel/consult-vc-modified-files/README.md

 - 🧭 Navigate the open files with `consult`
 - 👁️ Preview the diff or the commit for the current selection
 - 🔄 Smart preview window management (no more duplicate preview windows!
+- 🔍 Show the commit message of the modified files in HEAD
 - 🧵 Narrow to the right type of files with the `consult-narrow-key` (`>` by default):
   - `h` for modified in HEAD